-Your licensed asbestos testing and inspection company servicing Sandusky, OH, and surrounding areas.
+Your licensed asbestos testing and inspection company servicing Toledo OH, Sandusky OH, and surrounding areas.

 Every member of our team works in strict accordance with health and safety regulations.

 License & Insured

 Each technician is certified under applicable asbestos removal training, and proper insurance.

 Services include thorough cleaning of the abatement site, proper disposal of materials, and repairs.